 As far as you’re concerned, you were doing business with Home Depot — and that’s who should shoulder the responsibility.
 A brief, polite, appeal to one of the Home Depot executive contacts might have helped.

-I contacted Home Depot on your behalf and after some back and forth, it agreed to cover the replacement of your countertops.
+My advocacy team and I contacted Home Depot on your behalf and after some back and forth, it agreed to cover the replacement of your countertops.